Mastering Design for Wearable Devices

 Here are some important factors to keep in mind when designing wearable devices:

-• Body location.
+- Body location.
 It’s important to accurately identify the area where a wearable device will be placed on the body.
 Whether a device is intended to conduct continuous monitoring or carry out auto injections, the design of the wearable should conform to the unique surface of specific anatomic sites.

-• Comfort.
+- Comfort.
 Any device that’s placed on a body, even that of a thoroughbred horse, must take into account how it will feel.
 Obtrusive devices that are large, uncomfortably, or awkwardly placed can result in a product nobody wants to wear.
 Designers should take into account the size, shape, and lifestyle of its intended wearers.

-• Power and communication.
+- Power and communication.
 Wearable devices are often made from miniaturized components, including batteries, graphic overlays, and membrane switches.
 Because these components are smaller than a standard device, implementing low-power consumption is important to help ensure that always-on, always-connected devices remain functional.

-• Interaction.
+- Interaction.
 Using a wearable device may require a variety of different interactive methods, such as a visual display, tactile feedback, or physical keys.
 Devices should be designed with the right materials and interaction methods in mind to ensure a seamless and comfortable user experience.

-Since 1960, JN White® has solved complex design problems for brands around the world.
+Since 1960, JN White® has solved complex user interface problems for brands around the world.
 As a full-service brand partner from start to finish, JN White® carries out manufacturing and assembly of labels, graphic overlays, membrane switches, and other components for products like wearable devices.
 For help bringing a wearable product to market, contact JN White today.

 More from Ken